 Tiffany and her sisters have been taking care of their mother in her home.
 Their mother has Alzheimer’s disease, and the sisters live nearby and take turns staying with her and providing her with daily assistance.
 Recently, it became necessary to enroll their mother in an adult day care.
 Their mother always valued education, and they told her that the adult day care was a school.
 This allowed them to keep their mother safe and socially engaged and stimulated.

-This is the final stage of Alzheimer’s disease, with patients nearing death.
-Patients lose the ability to respond to their environment or communicate, and while they may utter words or phrases, they have no insight; they require assistance with all activities of daily living.
-In the final stage of the illness, patients lose their ability to swallow.
+This is the final stage of Alzheimer’s disease, in which individuals are nearing the end.
+They eventually lose their ability to respond to environmental cues or communicate with others, and while they may utter words or phrases, they won’t have much meaning; they require assistance with all activities of daily living.
+In the final stage of the illness, individuals lose their ability to swallow.

 Symptoms of Stage 7 Alzheimer’s:

-- Patients require full-time, around the clock assistance with daily personal care
+- Individuals now require full-time, around the clock assistance with daily personal care

 - They have increasing difficulties communicating

-- They experience changes in physical abilities (walk, sit, and eventually swallow)
+- They experience changes in physical abilities (walking, sitting, and eventually swallowing)